ackertyson/provide-mssql/README.md

 #mssql-model

-JSON model layer for MSSQL/Tedious database in Express apps.
+JSON model layer for Microsoft SQL Server (via Tedious) database in Express apps. *This module is not yet ready for production environments.*

+##Installation

+`npm i --save mssql-model`

 ##Usage